Chloe-Tang-1512/Study_Ace/README.md

 - **Gamification:** Earn badges and level up based on your points.
 - **Tagging & Filtering:** Add tags to flashcards and review by tag.
 - **PWA Support:** Installable as a Progressive Web App for offline use.
+- **Cloud-ready:** Can be deployed to platforms like Render or Railway with a managed database.

 ### Terminal Version (`flashcards.py`)
 - **User Authentication:** Secure login and account creation with password hashing.